jlangch/venice/doc/readme/ext-crypt.md

 Encrypts a string or a bytebuf.
 String data is returned as base64 encoded string.

 The :url-safe option controls the base64 encoding regarding URL safety.
-If true this base64 encoder will emit '-' and '_' instead of the usual '+' and '/' characters.
-Defaults to false.
+If _true_ the base64 encoder will emit '-' and '_' instead of the usual '+' and '/' characters.
+Defaults to _false_.

 Note: no padding is added when encoding using the URL-safe alphabet.

 Supported algorithms: "DES", "3DES", "AES256"